 In this section, we demonstrate how exactly the cost model is used in a real multi-cloud environment.
-The first part shows how the cost model is calibrated, while the second part shows how we derive time estimates.
+The first part shows how the cost model is calibrated in a single cloud infrastructure and how we derive time estimates.
 Monetary cost estimates are covered by the example in Section 3.3.
+We then present more complex settings that employ multiple cloud infrastructures and depart from relational database queries.